quityQ/bachelor/diary.md

 I decided to automate the VIF analysis by moving the code into a function, this seems to be easier than redoing the manual steps again with the new dataset.

 at the end of the day I had a logreg model with decent results.
 I created a second model after splitting the data into a training and test set.
 The results ended up spightly worse.
 The next step would be to continue with other models (forest then SVM).

+# 28.04.
+continued a bit with the forest model.
+Didn't run into manny issues, but also couldn't get too much done today timewise